bjakobson/Zoom-bot/README.md

  - `python -m pip install datetime pynput data pyautogui`

 <h3>To change data:</h3>
-  - Open `data.py` in any editor
+  - Open `data.py` in any editor<br>
-  - Follow the template: *URL, Time to join, Time to leave*
+  - Follow the template: *URL, Time to join, Time to leave*<br>
-  - TIMES MUST BE 24HR TIME
+  - TIMES MUST BE 24HR TIME<br>
-  - Each list is for each day, Monlst - Monday, Tuelst - Tuesday, etc.
+  - Each list is for each day, Monlst - Monday, Tuelst - Tuesday, etc.<br>
-  - For windows, open `main.py` in any editor and change line 27, `bjakob` to your username
+  - For windows, open `main.py` in any editor and change line 27, `bjakob` to your username<br>

 <h3>To run:</h3>
-  - go into your terminal and paste ```python3 main.py```
+  - go into your terminal and type `python3 main.py`

 <br><br>